-Servant Leadership 2014 will extend the themes that were established at SL2011.
+Servant Leadership 2014 will continue to extend the themes of our 5 year Leadership Content.
 This year the primary focus will be diving into the value of LEADING COURAGEOUSLY.

 At the heart of Servant Leadership is the idea of what it means to be person who courageously lives the life that God has called them live.
 LEAD222 wants to help students become the kind of leader that isn’t afraid to do what’s right and what’s needed for the Kingdom.
 Servant Leadership 2014 is all about investing in students to become courageous leaders!
 LEADING COURAGEOUSLY THROUGH ACTS OF WORDS, ACTIONS, RELATIONSHIPS AND CHANGE.